MrDiver/ArmEmulatorJava/README.md

 # ARMv5 Emulator in Java

-The purpose of this project is to implement a fully functional ARMv5 Emulator in Java.
+The purpose of this project is to implement a fully functional ARMv5 Emulator (maybe just a simulator in the end) in Java.

 It should parse ARM Assembler files and execute them